anima-libera/qwy3/README.md

 - Read `controls.qwy3_controls` to get a list of controls and see what can be done once the game run.
 - Some useful default controls: WASD to move, P to toggle physics (fly) and mouse wheel to go up and down, U to toggle the interface, K to let the mouse escape, left/right click to remove/place blocks.
 - Adding `--mode play` will disable some controls for the sake of (work-in-progress) gameplay.
+- Adding `--only-modified` when there is a save will make the chunk blocks only save themselves to the disk if they were modified, which makes the save smaller.

 ### Implemented features